mhey01/PortfolioOld/README.md

 # Matthew Heywood

-I am a Master's graduate from Queen's University of Belfast in Mechanical Engineering and a prospective Front End Developer.
+I am a Master's graduate from Queen's University Belfast in Mechanical Engineering and a prospective Front End Developer.

 ### See my work